 Namchak seeks to provide opportunities for students at every point of their meditation journey.
 Our retreat content varies depending on the material being shared.
 We have retreats that are perfect for more beginner students, such as our Four Immeasurables retreat, or our Calm Abiding (Shamata) retreat taught by Khen Rinpoche.
-To more advanced retreats including our Vipassana retreat series.
-We recommend students try one of our eCourses prior to attending a retreat, to become more familiar with foundational concepts as well as the teacher’s particular style and framework of teaching.
-This will help students familiarize and maximize retreat benefits, it will also provide insight on our teachers’ styles and teaching methods.
+To more advanced teachings including our Walking the Path program.
+We recommend students try one of our eCourses prior to attending a retreat, to become more familiar with foundational concepts of Vajrayana, as well as the teacher’s particular style and framework of teaching.
+This will help students familiarize and maximize retreat benefits, it will also provide insight on our teachers’ styles and methodologies.

 Walking the Path: The Way to Developing Calm Abiding